 What are pillar pages?

-Pillar pages are pieces of long-form content on your website intended to act as the ultimate guide to 'core topics' of central importance to your customers and your business.
+Pillar pages are pieces of long-form content on your website intended to act as the ultimate guide, or central piece of contenent, to 'core topics' of central importance to your customers and your business.

 They contain the kind of information and insight you regularly share with prospects and customers to help them with their buying decisions.

-Packaged into dedicated pages, supported by clusters of blogs they provide more information about the topic to further educate your audience.
+Packaged into dedicated pages, supported by clusters of blogs, they provide more information about a topic to further educate your audience.

 How do pillar pages help form topic clusters?

+With so much content out there, there’s a lot of competition to get your voice heard.
 Pillar pages form the heart of different ‘topic clusters’ on your website.
-These clusters are there to demonstrate the range of your expertise you bring to your customers and help them with their decision making.
+These clusters are there to demonstrate the range of expertise you bring to your customers and help them with their decision-making.

 If you look in detail at this website, for example, you'll see the central topic clusters that we think our prospects and customers are looking for help and advice with: